WHO ARE WE, KINYAN ERETZ YISRAEL?

 From bar-mitzvah, i.e. a boy from age 13 and a girl from age 12.

 Certainly!
-However, one has to make sure to fill in the details of the recipient of the gift.
+However, you have to make sure to fill in, the details of the recipient of the gift.

 HaRav Shaul Reichenberg